lehner-lab/dimsumms/README.md

 ## Stage 6: Scatterplot matrices of Input and Output sample variant counts for doubles from real DMS datasets

 This stage ('dimsumms_real_bottleneck_scatterplot_matrices') produces the scatterplots shown in Supplementary Figure 9.
-To run this stage, download the [Variant Count Data](#variant-count-data) and set the 'rerun_raw' option to TRUE.
+To run this stage, download the [Variant Count Data](#variant-count-data) and set the '_rerun_raw_' option to TRUE.

 ## Stage 7: Bottleneck simulations

 This stage ('dimsumms_bottleneck_simulations') simulates DNA extraction, library and replicate bottlenecks in DMS data.
-To run this stage, download the [Variant Count Data](#variant-count-data) and set the 'rerun_raw' option to TRUE.
+To run this stage, download the [Variant Count Data](#variant-count-data) and set the '_rerun_raw_' option to TRUE.